-This policy will be carried out through the affirmative marketing procedures set forth in Section I above and through the following direct actions:
+This policy will be carried out through the affirmative marketing procedures through the following direct actions:

-The City will inform the public about: its affirmative marketing policy under the HOME program; the Fair Housing Act; Title VI of the Civil Rights Act of 1964; Executive Order 11063, as amended; and Section 504 of the Rehabilitation Act of 1973.
+The City will inform the public about its affirmative marketing policy under the HOME program; the Fair Housing Act; Title VI of the Civil Rights Act of 1964; Executive Order 11063, as amended; and Section 504 of the Rehabilitation Act of 197B.
+The City will place public notices in local newspapers of general circulation; publish public service announcements through electronic media; distribute printed materials; and utilize community contacts.

-5. The City will carry out "A" above by: the placement of public notices in local newspapers of general circulation; the placement of public service announcements through electronic media; the distribution of printed materials; and through community contacts.
+HOME PROGRAM-HOMEBUYER RESALE AND HOME SUBSIDY RECAPTURE GUIDELINES:

-HOME PROGRAM-HOMEBUYER RESALE AND HOME SUBSIDY RECAPTURE GUIDELINES: The City of Rochester will comply with the following HOME regulations (24 CFR Part 92.254(a)(5) regarding resale and recapture of HOME subsidies.
+The City of Rochester will comply with the following HOME regulations (24 CFR Part 92.254(a)(5) regarding resale and recapture of HOME subsidies.
 In addition, prescribed language for both resale and recapture provisions is also provided below.
 It should be noted that the City of Rochester operations regarding Resale and Recapture are as follows: The chart below delineates the programs for Resale and Recapture and provides the tools to be used including the mechanisms for affordability.